 Sometimes an injury or an illness isn't life threatening but needs medical attention on the same day.
 If that's the case, and your doctor doesn't have office hours at the time, consider going to an urgent care center.

 Most of these clinics offer extended hours on evenings and on weekends for patients to receive treatment when the family doctor is not available.
 Some are open 24 hours a day every day.
+In addition to accepting walk-in patients, some allow you to call ahead to be seen.

 Some cases where you might take your child to an urgent care center include: